dr-richard-barker/Settlers_of_Mars_3D_LLM/README.md

 More information on how to hide scientific discoveries in the game play is coming soon(ish)...

 **Note:**
-It is more fun having a real character on your team, but having a well-trained AI-space wizard can help the gameplay and storyboard synthesis occur.
+It is more fun having a real character on your team, but having a well-trained AI-space wizard can help the gameplay and storyboard synthesis occur in a fun and informative fashion.